tangro/tangro-actions-template/README.md

 # Development

 Create a new repository and copy the contents of this template repository to the new repository.
-Do not forget the `.github` folder it may be hidden on your machine.
+Do not forget the `.github` folder.
+It may be hidden on your machine.

 # Publishing an action